-Special Event includes Events include, but is are not limited to, parades or processions, block parties, film production events, charitable fundraising events, designer and/or showcase home events, home and garden tours, weddings, social gatherings consisting of more than five unrelated adults, and fireworks displays.
+Special Event includes Events include, but is are not limited to, parades or processions, block parties, film production events, charitable fundraising events, designer and/or showcase home events, home and garden tours, weddings, banquets, pop-up bars, valet parking via public rights-of-way, fireworks displays, and unless the Owner or non-transient occupant is on site for the duration of the event, and fireworks displays.

-8. "Temporary Structure" means anything constructed or erected, the use of which requires a fixed location on the ground that is intended to be erected for a limited time, including but not limited to, tents, grandstands, bleachers, scaffolding and platforms, but excluding temporary sunshade structures or canopies of 200 square feet or less which have no side walls, and any tents or membrane structures that are depicted on the approved site plan for a property subject to a Special Use Permit, or otherwise provided for pursuant to the terms of a Special Use Permit.
+9. "Temporary Structure" means anything constructed or erected, the use of which requires a fixed location on the ground that is intended to be erected for a limited time, including but not limited to, tents, grandstands, bleachers, scaffolding and platforms, but excluding temporary sunshade structures or canopies of 200 square feet or less which have no side walls, and any tents or membrane structures that are depicted on the approved site plan for a property subject to a Special Use Permit, or otherwise provided for pursuant to the terms of a Special Use Permit.